adsarwate/advising-notes/GraduateResearch.md

 You will want to make a resume or CV (see the [MIT Comm Lab's CommKit] (https://mitcommlab.mit.edu/nse/use-the-commkit/)) that you can update as you progress through grad school.
 A CV is more research-oriented, whereas a resume is more for looking for jobs/internships.
 Depending on the internship, they may prefer a CV.
 Sometimes you feel awkward making a CV before you have published anything, but having one there that you can add to is important.

+There are many CV templates on Overleaf so you can choose one which looks good to you.